-Doctoral scholarships are supported by the Oncology Nursing Foundation and the Oncology Nursing Certification Corporation, and the Ann Olson Doctoral Scholarship is supported by Pfizer.
+Doctoral scholarships are supported by the Oncology Nursing Foundation, Oncology Nursing Certification Corporation and the Ann Olson Scholarship Fund.

 Purpose: To provide scholarships to registered nurses who are committed to oncology nursing to continue their education by pursuing a research doctoral degree (Ph.D.) or clinical doctoral degree (DNP).

 Award: Doctoral degree scholarships are awarded at $7,500.

 - The applicant must be currently enrolled in, accepted to, or have applied to a Ph.D. or DNP nursing degree program at an accredited institution in the 2023–2024 academic year (starting fall 2023).